openrndr/openrndr-guide/docs/debugging/logging.markdown

 ### Enabling OpenGL debug messages

-If your graphics hardware and drivers support OpenGL debug contexts you can use `-Dorg.openrndr.gl3.debug=TRUE` to enable the debug messages.

-Open the `Run > Edit Configurations...` menu in IntelliJ and make sure the `VM Options` text field contains `-Dorg.openrndr.gl3.debug=true`.
+If your graphics hardware and drivers support OpenGL debug contexts you can open the `Run > Edit Configurations...` menu in IntelliJ and make sure the `VM Options` text field contains `-Dorg.openrndr.gl3.debug=true` to enable the debug messages.

 ### Using RenderDoc